nafsuuddini08/nafsuuddini08.github.io/_posts/2021-11-30-htb-backdoor.md

 <img src = "/assets/images/img-backdoor/nivel.png">
 </p>

-First I will create a directory with the name of the machine, and with ***mkt*** I will create the following directories to be able to move better the content of each one of those directories.
+First we will create a directory with the name of the machine, and with ***mkt*** i will create the following directories to be able to move better the content of each one of those directories.

 <p align = "center">
 <img src = "/assets/images/img-backdoor/captura1.png">